MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 size.
 Press CTRL-4 to decrease the scale factor of the model input
 Press CTRL-5 to increase the scale factor of the model input
-Please CTRL-c to exit
+Press CTRL-c to exit

 ## How to add new styles

-Put additional artistic style tansfer models in the directory provided with the -s flag (defaults to ./data/style_transfer_models)
-Put additional cartoon style tansfer models in the directory provided with the -c flag (defaults to ./data/cartoonize_models)
-You can train own styles with the code provided by [artistic neural style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style) or  [cartoon style transfer](https://github.com/SystemErrorWang/White-box-Cartoonization/tree/master/train_code).
+Put additional artistic style tansfer models into `*path to repository*/data/style_transfer_models` Put additional cartoon style tansfer models into `*path to repository*/data/cartoonize_models` You can train own styles with the code provided by [artistic neural style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style) or  [cartoon style transfer](https://github.com/SystemErrorWang/White-box-Cartoonization/tree/master/train_code).